 Originally the School was known as "St. Luke's" because it was housed in St. Luke's Hall, which was given by Charlotte Morris Manigault to the University specifically for a School of Theology.
 Following the merger of the Sewanee Military Academy (SMA) with the St. Andrew's School, located a few miles from the campus, in 1981, The School of Theology moved to the former SMA campus.
 Because this new location was a mile away from St. Luke's Chapel (west of the campus proper), seminarians worshiped in the building’s auditorium.
 In October 2000, a new worship space for The School of Theology, the Chapel of the Apostles, designed by architects E. Fay Jones and Maurice Jennings of Fayetteville, Ark., was consecrated.
 It is located in front of the academic building, Hamilton Hall.

-The School of Theology is one of the 11 seminaries officially connected with the Episcopal Church.
+The School of Theology is one of the 10 seminaries officially connected with The Episcopal Church.
 It is comprised of an accredited seminary and The Beecken Center, a center for lay education and programs.

-In addition, The School of Theology has an advanced degrees program.
+In the summers, The School of Theology has an advanced degrees program.
 Established in 1937 as the Graduate School of Theology, it answered the call for continuing education for clergy.
-For many years, Massey Shepherd, a major figure in liturgical studies and the liturgical movement, served as its director.
 In 1975, it became the Advanced Degrees Program, offering postgraduate level courses to clergy over the summer months at Sewanee.

 In the last 10 years, The School of Theology has appointed a new dean, a new associate dean of academic affairs, a new assistant dean for community life, created and new position for the associate dean for recruitment and admissions, and hired new faculty in New Testament, Church history, Christian ethics, homiletics, pastoral theology, and systematic theology.
 A D.Min. in preaching and one in liturgy has been added to the Advanced Degrees Program, and two new M.A. concentrations — religion and the environment, and theology and literature — are now available.